SunKimBusan/SixFocus/TermsOfUse.md

 ## 9. Changes to Terms

 We reserve the right to update these Terms at any time.
-Significant changes will be communicated through the App or other means.
+Significant changes will be communicated through the App.
 Continued use of the App after changes indicates acceptance of the updated Terms.

 ---